Getting started

 The most useful commands to know first are:

-agenda— inspect scheduled/deadline items across filestodo/plan— edit task state and planning metadatacapture— append quick entriesarchive/refile— reorganize treesfmt— canonical formattingroam .../id/query/backlinks— linked-note workflowsexport html/publish— produce docs and siteslsp— shared editor backend
+agenda: inspect scheduled/deadline items across files; add--tuifor the interactive terminal agendatodo/plan: edit task state and planning metadatacapture: append quick entriesarchive/refile: reorganize treesfmt: canonical formattingroam .../id/query/backlinks: linked-note workflowsexport html/publish: produce docs and siteslsp: optional shared editor backend for clients that use the protocol

 6) Generate the docs site locally